9 steps to get connected

 Faculty Subversion server: https://svn.science.uu.nl.

 Git server: https://git.science.uu.nl [more info]

 IT support info

-- At the Science Servicedesk we will help you with any question or problem, especially questions you have about IT-facilities from the University or the Science Faculty.
-You can also borrow chargers and cables from us.
-The Science Servicedesk is located on the second floor of Buys Ballot building and on the second floor of the David de Wied building.
+- At the ICT Bèta Servicepoint we will help you with any question or problem, especially questions you have about IT-facilities from the University or the Science Faculty.
+You can also borrow chargers and cables.
+The Servicedesk is located in the Victor J. Koningsberger building

-- The ICT Bèta wiki website contains Science faculty manuals and other documentation on software and services.
+- The ICT Bèta wiki contains Science faculty manuals and other documentation on software and services

-- On the UU-support page you can find guides and supporting information on most of the IT-facilities that the university provides, also you can find contact information on the service desks of ITS.
+- On the UU-support page of ITS you can find guides and supporting information on most of the IT-facilities that the university provides